mjgomsa/comp431/README.md

 250 OK
 ```

-## HW3
+## Part 3
 This is the Server-side processing.
-The program reads a forward-file (from that of HW2) and generates and writes to standard output the SMTP messages necessary to send the contents of the mail messages in the forward-file to a destination SMTP server.
+The program reads a forward-file (from that of Part 2) and generates and writes to standard output the SMTP messages necessary to send the contents of the mail messages in the forward-file to a destination SMTP server.
 It both generates SMTP server messages and listens for the SMTP response messages that a real server would emit.
 For example:
 ```
 MAIL FROM: <mjgomsa@cs.unc.edu>
 250 OK